 Websites, like people, have personalities.
-They can’t help it, they just do.
-I’ve looked at a lot of websites over the past few years, and sometimes wondered about the personalities of the sites that I’ve seen.
+They can’t help it.
+They do.
+I’ve looked at many websites over the past few years and sometimes wondered about the personalities of the sites that I’ve seen.

 If you take a close look at a website, can you describe its personality?